Archive for the ‘Eyeglasses’ Category

 Wednesday, December 28th, 2011

-Did you know that uncoated lenses actually increase glare by reflecting light off the surface of your lenses?
+Did you know that uncoated eyeglass lenses actually increase glare by reflecting light off the surface of your lenses?
 The amount of reflectance varies depending on the material of lens used, but can be up to 16%.
 In contrast, anti-reflective coated lenses not only decrease surface reflectance, but also internal reflectance which helps make your lenses look thinner and less visible.
 They improve night vision driving and reduce eye strain while using your computer.

 Anti-Reflective Coating Benefits